The Illinois State Police has long been regarded as a pioneer in progressive,

 the Commission on the Accreditation of Law Enforcement Agencies.

-The Illinois State Police Crime Laboratory System has been accredited to conduct forensic testing by adhering to the ISO/IEC 17025 general requirements for competence of testing laboratories (including additional forensic requirements) and the FBI Quality Assurance Standards (for both DNA Testing and Databasing Laboratories).
-To continue to qualify for accreditation, the ISP Crime Labs must maintain stringent standards of quality and sound scientific practice.
+The Forensic Sciences Command laboratories have been accredited to conduct forensic testing by adhering to the ISO/IEC 17025 general requirements for competence of testing laboratories (including additional forensic requirements) and the FBI Quality Assurance Standards (for both DNA Testing and Databasing Laboratories).
+To maintain accreditation, the forensic science laboratories must adhere to stringent standards of quality and sound scientific practice.